andreeaiosip/what-a-track/README.md

 I have used a few branches to help me with installing features and fix bugs, but there are no differences between the deployed version and the development version.

-There are no differences between the deployed version and the development version.

 ***
 ## Credits
 #### Content
-The code for the _Back to the top button_ was found [here](https://html-online.com/articles/dynamic-scroll-back-top-page-button-javascript/).
+The code for the _Back to the top button_ was found on [html-online.com](https://html-online.com/articles/dynamic-scroll-back-top-page-button-javascript/).
 #### Media
 **Background picture** was taken from [Adobe Stock](https://stock.adobe.com/uk/).
 I have signed up for the 1 month free trial which gives you 10 lincesed images.